slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+> *"When a society loses its moral compass, it collapses from within."  -- G.K.
+Chesterton [1874]*
 + x@kunalb11 -- Easiest way to build a tribe is to convince a group of people that their current misfortune is not due to their choices but instead due to presence and actions of another group.
 + @naval -- The game theory of autonomous drones is similar to the game theory of nuclear weapons - with MAD, doomsday devices, and first /second strike, but scaled down to individuals.
 We are entering the age of “if you can see it, you can kill it.”
 Anonymity is the best defense.
 > *"America is forged by immigrants and descendants of immigrants.
 Self-selecting for the American Dream.
 Choosing freedom over safety, opportunity over handouts, prosperity over equality"  -- x@naval*